-My general advice is that a story should not be considered done in the sprint if there are defects, or if the testing isn’t complete.
+A story should not be considered done if there are defects or if the testing isn’t complete.
 If you know there is more work to do before the story would be acceptably complete then it’s not done.
 This is where the definition of done comes in.

-On the other hand, sometimes a defect escapes detection even when we’ve made every effort to test and confirm that the story is complete.
-If a story is tested, declared done, shown in the sprint review, and some time later a defect is found, that defect becomes a new product backlog item.
+On the other hand, sometimes a defect escapes detection even when we've made every effort to test and confirm doneness.
+There might be one or more stories (product backlog items) which are part of a well-tested increment.
+This increment has met the definition of done, and has been shown in sprint review.
+If a defect is found later, fixing that defect becomes a new product backlog item.
 Of course, the team may want to revise their definition of done, or at least their testing procedures, in order to prevent any similar defects in the future.

-If you need help creating a good definition of done, have a look at How To Create Your Team’s Definition Of Done.
+If you need help creating a good definition of done, have a look at How To Create A Definition Of Done.